Conservation groups

 Jubiloaks, Oakley

-Jubiloaks is a voluntary association formed in Oakley in May 2012.
-Jubiloaks' aims are to plant and maintain native woods, hedgerows, meadows and wildflowers, and to emulate The Woodland Trust by working with others to plant more native trees, protecting woods and their wildlife for the future and inspiring everyone to enjoy and value them.
-Jubiloaks is a member of Natural Basingstoke, an association of conservation groups in the borough of Basingstoke and Deane.
+A voluntary association, Jubiloaks' conserve and enhance the Oakley to Kempshott multi user pathway and other green infrastructure in the parish of Oakley and Deane.
+Planting and maintaining native woods, trees, hedgerows, meadows and wildflowers.
+They hope to emulate The Woodland Trust by working with others to plant more native trees, protecting woods and their wildlife for the future and inspiring everyone to enjoy and value them.

-Jubiloaks helps to look after the multi-user pathway between Oakley and Kempshott in Basingstoke, which was opened in November 2011.
-The group has morning work parties on the second and third Wednesdays and last Saturday of the month, undertaking conservation work on the pathway.
+Morning work parties on the second and third Wednesdays and last Saturday of the month, undertake conservation work on the multi user pathway.

 For further information visit Jubiloaks' conservation group website or email jubiloaks@btinternet.com.